-NOAA, with the aid of the National Aeronautics and Space Administration (NASA), is planning to procure the next generation of geostationary satellites, called the Geostationary Operational Environmental Satellites-R series (GOES-R).
-The GOES-R series is to replace the current series of satellites which will likely begin to reach the end of their useful lives in approximately 2014.
+We appreciate the opportunity to participate in today's hearing on the planned Geostationary Operational Environmental Satellites-R series (GOES-R) program.
+The GOES-R series is to replace the current series of satellites, which will likely begin to reach the end of their useful lives in approximately 2014.
 This new series is expected to mark the first major technological advance in GOES instrumentation since 1994.
 It is also considered critical to the United States' ability to maintain the continuity of data required for weather forecasting through the year 2028.

-This report responds to your request that we review NOAA's management of the GOES-R program.
-Specifically, we were asked to (1) assess the status and revised plans for the GOES-R procurement, and (2) evaluate whether NOAA is adequately mitigating key technical and programmatic risks facing the GOES-R program.
+As requested, our testimony summarizes the report we issued today on the GOES-R program.
+Specifically, we (1) assessed the status and revised plans for the GOES-R procurement and (2) evaluated whether the National Oceanic and Atmospheric Administration (NOAA) is adequately mitigating key technical and programmatic risks facing the GOES-R program.
+In preparing for this testimony, we relied on our work supporting the accompanying report.
+That report contains a detailed overview of our scope and methodology.
+All of the work on which this testimony is based was performed in accordance with generally accepted government auditing standards.